Capturing the wild inspiration

 Using a notebook in your writing process is an easy, revolutionary activity.
 It not just aids in structuring and polishing ideas but provides an unlimited source of inspiration along with your creativity’s progressive is documented.
 Stephen King, that famous author, famously said “I don’t take notes; I don’t outline, I don’t do anything like that.
 I just throw at the thing.
 On the flip side, author J.K.
 Rowling says, “I can write anywhere; I write in notebooks, on scraps of paper, on a computer…” We’re definitely inclined to the latter, and we adore catching inspiration when it strikes.
 You can see how breathtaking they are, how magnificently it is to develop them and explore more of your tale, to see how your thoughts become a reality.

-And, eventually, when you are a famous author of international fame, you can sell your notes!
+And, eventually, when you are a famous author of international fame, you can sell your notes for a fortune!

 You don’t get enough email